 Just quickly wipe down around all cabinet handles and any dirty areas with a cabinet-safe cleaner and a microfiber cloth.
 You can see my 3 favorite white kitchen cabinet cleaners near the beginning of this post.

 Also, be aware that the finish on cabinets will slowly yellow overtime IF EXPOSED TO A LOT OF DIRECT SUNLIGHT.

-What Is The Best Way To Clean White Kitchen Cabinets?
+What Is The Best Way To Clean White Cabinets?

-The best kitchen cabinet cleaner I’ve tried is a homemade cleaner made from Dawn dish soap and vinegar.
+The best cleaner for white kitchen cabinets I’ve tried is a homemade cleaner made from Dawn dish soap and vinegar.
 I make it with 1 cup of hot water, 1 tablespoon of Dawn dish soap, and 1/4 cup of vinegar.

 The dish soap is a great cleaner and degreaser.
 The vinegar adds more degreasing power and it’s an effective way to kill most bacteria and viruses.